hansewetz/xconfig/README.md

 A short explanation:
   * environment variables are accessed using 'dollar' notation
   * bash commands can be executed using 'backquote' notation
-  * configuration variables are access using 'percentage' notation or directly with only the name
+  * configuration variables are accessed using 'percentage' notation or directly by the name
   * environment variables, configuration variables and bash commands can be evaluated using string interpolation by prefixing the string with an 'at' sign (@)
   * names can be scoped using namespaces